Skip to Main Content

 Institutional Repositories

 Institutional repositories are open access, electronic archives of manuscripts and articles written by the researchers at specific institutions.
 Unlike the traditional publishing model, these repositories allow researchers to retain their copyrights to their manuscripts.
 However, institutional repositories rely largely on voluntary contributions of papers at individual institutions.
-Many researchers elect not to deposit manuscripts in their institutional repositories for a variety of reasons, including that the policies of traditionally-published journals regarding local archiving vary.
+Decisions regarding contributing articles to an institutional archive may be driven by policies of grant funders, institutional policies, and journal policies.

 In November 2012, Himmelfarb Library launched a new institutional repository called Health Sciences Research Commons.
 The repository is intended to serve as a place for you to preserve and share your work with colleagues here at GW, and with the scholarly community at large.